Meet Our Executive Leaders

 Jim Perrino is a CPA with more than 30 years’ experience working with not-for-profit and higher education organizations in the areas of finance, audit, strategy, operations and technology.
 His focus at Adelphi is on strong financial and operational planning in support of our University’s goals.
-He oversees business services, facilities, public safety, human resources, employee relations, finance, contracts, the Operational Excellence Council, and the Risk Management Council.
-He implements best practices in cost effectiveness and promotes innovation and transparency in all University functions and departments.
+He oversees business services, facilities, human resources, employee relations, finance, contracts, the Operational Excellence Council, and the Risk Management Council.
+He implements best practices in cost-effectiveness and promotes innovation and transparency in all University functions and departments.
 Perrino works closely with Adelphi’s various external constituencies and partners, as well as with governmental and community organizations, particularly on items related to financial, operational, human resource and capital matters.
 Perrino holds a BBA in Accounting from Boston University.

 - The Office of the President supports President Christine M. Riordan, Adelphi’s executive leadership and the board of trustees.
 The office also manages presidential communications and academic ceremonies.